agummadi1/Evaluating-Rule-based-XAI/README.md

 <h3>The Fidelity folder</h3>

 It contains the codes of all 4 models used in the paper.
-Each one of these programs outputs:
+Each one of these programs outputs the Fidelity score.
+Anchor codes also have binary Precision & Coverage scores

-a.
-Fidelity score

-b.
-Precision

-c.
-Coverage

 <h3>The Multiclass folder</h3>